 Find out about our latest briefings by following the campaign on Twitter.

-The Royal British Legion has created a downloadable toolkit for Local Authorities and homelessness charities, containing guidance and information on housing veterans, good practice examples and information on organisations for signposting.
+Homeless Link are working on a downloadable toolkit for Local Authorities and homelessness charities, containing guidance and information on housing veterans, good practice examples and information on organisations for signposting.

 Military sector organisations